bedrocklinux/bedrocklinux-website/markdown/1.0beta2/syslinux.md

   Bedrock's main/root partition or its `/boot` partition if you made one.
 - Change ~(vmlinuz-KERNEL-VERSION~) to the filename of a kernel image installed into `$ROOTFS/boot`.
-If you don't have any yet, you should get at least one during the installation instructions - once you've done that update this file.
+If you don't have any yet, you should get at least one during the installation instructions - **once you've done that update this file**.
 - Like the kernel image, you'll want to update ~(INITRD ../initrd.img-VERSION~) to the initrd you are using, if any.
-If you don't have any yet you probably will acquire at least one during later installation instructions.
-Update this file at that time.
+If you don't have any yet you probably will acquire at least one during later installation instructions.  **Update this file at that time**.
 - You may also change ~(menu.c32~) to ~(vesamenu.c32~) for a fancier menu or remove the `~(UI menu.c32~)` line completely for a command line interface.